Dynatrace/k8s-problem-patterns/pending-pod/README.md

 ### Use-Case
 In this demo we are creating a pending-pod scenario by scaling our workload beyond the node's available resources.
 The scaling is scheduled to happen 3 times a day with 4 hours in between scale up and scale down.\
-With this we can ensure a re-occuring issue which can be used to potentially raise an alert if the workload is monitored.
+With this we can ensure a re-occurring issue which can be used to potentially raise an alert if the workload is monitored.
 ```shell
 $ kubectl get pods -n pending-pod
 NAME                            READY   STATUS    RESTARTS   AGE